w3c/wai-presentations2all/content/index.md

   <p><strong>Editor:</strong> <a href="http://www.w3.org/People/Shawn">Shawn Lawton Henry</a>.
 Contributors: Shadi Abou-Zahra, Michele Williams, and <a href="https://www.w3.org/groups/wg/eowg/participants">EOWG Participants</a>.</p>
   <p>Developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).
 Developed with staff of the <a href="http://www.w3.org/WAI/WAI-AGE/">WAI-AGE Project</a> funded by the European Commission under the 6th Framework.</p>

-# Check for any Translations Notes specifically for this resource at https://github.com/w3c/wai-presentations2all/blob/master/README.md
-# end of translation instructions

 inline_css: |
   .forwhich {
     color: #3b3b3b;